nojronatron/Bigfoot-Bib-Report-WL-Form/readme.md

 1. Detailed body with a problem-solution-result format.
 1. Body of themessage shoudl include a link to an associated GitHub Issue (if it exists).
 1. Include details on which browser(s) are affected.

+## Final Thoughts

+Have fun!

+This is a personal effort of love.

+I have made this project open to the amateur community.

+The original author might import restrictions or limitations on use of their source code, please see [Winlink.org](https://winlink.org/) for details about the originating source code.